markfinger/python-react/README.md

 The object can be coerced to a string to output the markup.
 Hence you can dump the object directly into your template layer.

+### Setting up a render server

+Render servers are typically Node.js processes which sit alongside the python process and respond to network requests.

+To add a render server to your project, you can refer to the [basic rendering example](examples/basic_rendering) for a basic server which will cover most cases.
+The key files for the render server are the `server.js` and `package.json` files.

 render_component